 After the Q&A, the ballot should be open for at least 48 hours to those who were in attendance and those voting in absentia.
 A winning candidate must gain a majority of the votes, as calculated by the Producer.
 If no candidate is able to win a majority, there shall be a runoff election between the two highest scoring candidates.
 There does not need to be a second Q&A in this scenario, but the electorate remains the same limited group.

 Once a DEI Chair is selected, they must be announced to the Company and made a familiar figure for the coming year.
 The new DEI Chair is then within their right to carry out all listed duties and exercise all listed privileges immediately after announcement.

 In the event that removing the DEI Chair becomes necessary, the Executive Board will determine the best course of action for filling the seat as outlined in Article V, Section V.

 Sinfonicron Light Opera Company will abide by all university policies including the Student Code of Conduct, the Campus Alcohol Policy, and requirements set by the Office of Student Leadership Development.

 Sinfonicron Light Opera Company agrees that it will not initiate, support, or encourage any events or situations that endanger the mental or physical health or safety of a student for any purpose including but not limited to initiation or admission into or affiliation with this group or organization.

-Article IX - Ratification
+Article XIV - Ratification

 This constitution will take effect immediately upon its passage by a two-thirds majority of the Sinfonicron Council.